<img alt="" src="https://secure.dawn3host.com/210977.png" style="display:none;">

 The Solution

-Due to CMC’s goals of remaining net revenue neutral and keeping within 95% of the market, they needed to be able to analyze their service lines by volumes and have the ability to adjust individual CPTs up and down based on current cost and a justifiable markup formula.
+Due to the client's goals of remaining net revenue neutral and keeping within 95% of the market, they needed to be able to analyze their service lines by volumes and have the ability to adjust individual CPTs up and down based on current cost and a justifiable markup formula.
 The pricing maps provided by PMMC show where CMC falls in comparison to their market as well and helps them adjust should they deviate from the market in certain areas.

 The Results